Huberst/accelerated-nrpn-for-bitwig/README.md

 Setting the encoders to NRPN so they send relative values (increase or decrease by 1) solves the value jumps, but unfortunately there is a catch!

-On top of all Akai control scripts that ship with Bitwig, you'll find the following notice:
+On top of Akai control scripts that ship with Bitwig, you'll find the following notice:

 > encoders can send nrpn, but it's broken. on fast movements, an encoder sends less data,
 > which means, much less and delayed change of parameter values in the app.